 If a person sets up a trust and she becomes incapable as a result of Alzheimer’s disease, is it possible that her three sons, who are the trustee and beneficiaries after her death, can take control over the trust?

 The answer is yes; but the next question is “How?”
-Most trusts have provisions for successor trustees in the event the first trustee becomes incapacity or dies, either naming particular individuals, or setting up a mechanism for removing the first trustee and naming her replacement.
-You’ll have to see what, if anything, your trust says.
-If it doesn’t address this situation, your sons would have to go to court to gain access to the trust in the event of your incapacity — but that would be a badly written trust.
+Most trusts have provisions for successor trustees in the event the first trustee becomes incapacitated or dies, either naming particular individuals, or setting up a mechanism for removing the first trustee and naming her replacement.
+You’ll have to see what, if anything, her trust says.
+If it doesn’t address this situation, the sons would have to go to court to gain access to the trust in the event of her incapacity—but that would be a badly written trust.
 The trust should also include standards and a system for determining whether a trustee has become incapacitated.